Ran-ZHU/FedTrans/README.md

 ## How to run

-To train the model with non-IID dataset in this paper, run the command:
+To train the model using FedTrans proposed in this paper, run the command:
 ```
 python main.py
 ```